Zainnn15/Group_09/deployment.md

 16 - Check if the framework preset, build and output settings, and environment variables are correct

-177 - Click the deploy button
+17 - Click the deploy button

-188 - Your project will automatically be deployed and you can click the visit button to visit the website
+18 - Your project will automatically be deployed and you can click the visit button to visit the website

+gregreger efewfwe efwf